ChristiaanTD/Epigenomics-Final-Task/README.md

 The chromosome information is located in column 1, the start coordinate in column 2 and the name of the peak is in column 4.
-Let's go ahead and obtain the infomation we need fo rboth tissues.
+Let's go ahead and obtain the information we need for both tissues.

 ```{bash}
 for tissue in sigmoid_colon stomach; do